Time Crystal from Self-Amplification of Spontaneous Analog Hawking Radiation

-\textit{Conclusions.}---We have numerically observed an HTC, i.e., a time crystal whose spontaneous symmetry breaking results from the self-amplification of spontaneous Hawking radiation.
-The HTC is characterized by time-independent expectation values for both the density and the ETCF, and by a time-periodic OTCF.
-Interestingly, an HTC can be regarded as a nonlinear version of the Andreev-Hawking effect.
+\textit{Conclusions.}---We formulate the concept of Hawking time crystal, i.e., a time crystal whose spontaneous symmetry breaking results from the self-amplification of spontaneous Hawking radiation.
+The HTC is signaled by a time-independent density and ETCF, coexisting with a periodic OTCF.
+Interestingly, an HTC provides a nonlinear periodic analog of the Andreev-Hawking effect, and its formation is understood in terms of two different time operators.
+Although we focus on a particular model, the emergence of an HTC in a BHL is expected to be universal since its basic ingredients are quite general: strong lasing fluctuations and the long-time achievement of the CES state \cite{deNova2021}.

-The formation of an HTC further demonstrates how analogue concepts can inspire applications in tabletop experiments, in addition to quantum amplifiers \cite{deNova2023} or low-pass filters \cite{deNova2014a,deNova2017b}.
-Conversely, an HTC and the associated nonlinear Andreev-Hawking effect represent novel concepts in the analogue field, increasing the intrinsic interest of a potential BHL observation.
-Moreover, this work highlights the conceptual richness of spontaneous Floquet states.
-Our results can be translated into other systems governed by similar nonlinear equations of motion, such as nonlinear optical fibers or polariton superfluids \cite{Carusotto2013,Drummond2014,Drori2019,Nguyen2015,Falque2025}.
-From a broader perspective, the realization of a time operator \cite{deNova2025} within a gravitational analogue scenario is of fundamental interest, since it provides a novel and tangible platform for foundational research on the quantum nature of time, including potential connections to quantum gravity.
+The formation of an HTC further demonstrates how analog concepts can inspire applications in tabletop experiments, in addition to quantum amplifiers \cite{deNova2023} or low-pass filters \cite{deNova2014a,deNova2017b}.
+Conversely, an HTC and the associated nonlinear Andreev-Hawking effect represent novel concepts in the analog field, enhancing the intrinsic interest of a potential BHL realization.
+Moreover, this model provides an ideal test ground for the study of backreaction \cite{Schutzhold2005,Balbinot2005a,Baak2022,Butera2023,Ciliberto2025}.
+Our results can be translated into other systems governed by similar nonlinear equations of motion, such as magnonic condensates or nonlinear photonics \cite{Makinen2024,Carusotto2013,Drummond2014,Drori2019,Nguyen2015,Falque2025}.
+Future work should address the thermodynamical characterization of the HTC by using the tools of Floquet thermodynamics \cite{deNova2025}.
+Another intriguing line of research is the behavior as quantum clocks \cite{Singh2026,Viotti2026} of the two time operators here considered.
+From a broader perspective, any realization of a time operator within a gravitational analog scenario is of fundamental interest, since it provides a novel and tangible platform for foundational research on the quantum nature of time, including potential connections to quantum gravity.